• Skip to primary navigation

 Lokše Potato Flatbread

-Today I'm going to take you to Slovakia!
+Today, I am taking you to Slovakia!
 This small European country borders the Czech Republic on the eastern side.
-We're going to make their famous potato flatbread, called lokše.
+We will be making their famous potato flatbread, called Lokše.

 Prevent your screen from going dark